leomarlo/motion-tracking-osc-server/README.md

 python index.py
 ```

-### Operating
+### Usage

 The udp port ``53534``is kinda fix, and refers to the computer (ip) where the script is running.
 The *ClientIP* is where the landm,arks, reading, results... etc. are sent.
+One can change the ClienIP and port in ``server_config.py``.

-Change the ClienIP and port in ``server_config.py``.
+In order to run the application, go to the appropriate *.venv* and run:

 ```python
 python index.py
 ```

-Within that script, the following commands (accessible via OSC) are implemented.
+Using a different terminal window, one can start/stop and configure different settings using the following commands (via OSC).
 All of them can be run using the following osc message syntax:

 ``sendosc [Client IPadress] [Client port] /Command [optional: i 1]``